 All the times when the surprise massage has not gone well then it has been down to the fact that the organiser has misjudged how the recipient would react when I walk in with my massage table and towels.
 Sometimes it’s a wife who has arranged the session and she hasn’t realised that her partner does not want to be touched by a man.
 Other times, the organiser is the husband specifically booking a male massage therapist for his wife without contemplating that she might not be too comfortable taking her clothes off and being massaged by another man.

 Nowadays, I have to admit that I am reluctant to take surprise massage bookings because of the potential downside and awkwardness.
 If you are thinking of booking such a massage then please give me a call on 0434 631 987 so that we can discuss.
-Alternatively you might wish to consider buying a massage gift voucher – click here for more information.

 Please do not hesitate to contact Richard if you have any questions to any information presented on this blog.
 Any information, advice, recommendations, statements or otherwise contained herein, or in any other communication made by or attributed to Richard Lane, whether oral or in writing, is not intended to replace or to be a substitute for medical advice trained by a trained physician or healthcare practitioner.